PhD student achievements

 Ms Vithanage's thesis explores the availability of deposit insurance to depositors in host countries in a cross-border banking failure.
 It investigates home country deposit insurance schemes and insolvency laws, and international standards on deposit insurance, to ascertain whether the issues relating to deposit insurance are adequately addressed in cross-border banking, and if not, how they can be improved.

-‘Natural Entity Theory: Implications for Corporate Ownership’ (Patrick Emerton/Julian Sempill)
+‘Natural Entity Theory: Implications for Corporate Ownership’ (Genevieve Grant/Julian Sempill)

 Duncan Wallace’s doctoral research is about the history and philosophy of corporate legal personhood.
 He is particularly interested in the ‘natural entity’ theory – or ‘organic’ theory – of the corporation, which understands the corporation as a kind of organism.

-Estelle Wallingford (DipL., BA(Hons) (Melbourne University), JD (Sydney University), GDip Leg Prac (ANU))
+Estelle Wallingford, (DipL., BA(Hons) (University of Melbourne), JD (Sydney University), GDip Leg Prac (ANU))

 'Assigning Legal Liability in the Context of Machine Learning Artificial Intelligence' (Janice Richardson/Maria O’Sullivan)

 Ms Wallingford’s thesis explores how artificially intelligent machine learning systems should be characterised under the law.
 Her research further considers who should be held legally liable for the actions of, or consequences arising from the use of these systems.

 Tamara Wilkinson, Arts Law (Hons), G Dip Leg Prac

 Jeremy Williams, BA LLB (First Class Honours) (Monash University), GradDipAppFin (Kaplan Professional),

 'Australia’s insider trading laws: lawful access to and use of commercial or proprietary information' (Jennifer Hill/Steve Kourabas)